silverbulletmd/silverbullet/website/Install.md

 ## Running SilverBullet on your network/Internet
 $tls
-For SilverBullet to be offline capable (loadable without a network connection) it needs to accessed either via `localhost` or via TLS (a `https://`) URL.
-The most straight-forward way to do this is by using [Caddy](https://caddyserver.com/).
+For SilverBullet to be offline capable (loadable without a network connection) it needs to be accessed either via `localhost` or via TLS (a `https://`) URL.
+The most straightforward way to do this is by using [Caddy](https://caddyserver.com/).
 Caddy can automatically provision an SSL certificate for you.

 When you’re deploying on a public server accessible to the Internet, you can do this as follows: